What is a hang?

 A bit expensive.

 - Sound: 10 out of 10.

 - Dimensions: 30.48 cm in diameter and 20.32 cm deep.

 - Weight: 5.44 kg.

 Percussion and harmony instruments are generally made of bronze or copper.
 But this hang has been built in stainless steel.
 Despite popular belief, steel is not a rigid and inflexible metal.
-Instead, it happens to be a metal with the highest modulus of elasticity in the world: 19.5 in Young’s modulus.
-This is why it is very vibrant and this is the reason why it had not been used to manufacture this type of instrument.
-Nevertheless, the result achieved by HAPI is surprising and gratifying.
+Instead, it happens to be a metal with the highest modulus of elasticity in the world: 19.5 in Young's modulus.
+This is why it's very vibrant, and why it had not been used to manufacture this type of instrument.
+Nevertheless, the result achieved by HAPI is pleasantly-surprising.

-Likewise, it not only has a higher vibratory capacity, but also has a higher durability than copper or bronze.
-And because it is stainless steel, the action of water or sweat does not have much influence on wear.
+Likewise, it not only has a higher vibratory capacity, but also a higher durability than copper or bronze.
+And because it's stainless steel, water and sweat won't inflict any damage.